 Dorothy Nycz is the General Manager Environments at ECH – Enabling Confidence at Home, with more than 20 years of experience in the delivery of social infrastructure projects.

-Dorothy leads the Environments portfolio which supports 2,000 residents living across ECH’s 104 villages and 1,700 units including provisions of grounds and home maintenance by an award winning in-house facilities management team.
+Dorothy leads the Environments portfolio which supports 2,000 residents living across ECH’s 105 villages and 1,700 units including provision of ground and home maintenance by an award-winning in-house facilities management team.

 With project delivery and property management at its core, the Environments team will oversee the delivery of new build projects across Adelaide in the next five years.